Pahansith/Java-WebApp-Inheritance/README.md

 # Java Web Application Inheritance Demo

-Architectural demonstration of inheritance between Java web applications using Apache Maven
+An architectural demonstration of inheritance between Java web applications using Apache Maven

 Developr can use the parent-web-app as a template and create new web applications while modifying and adding new functionalities to the parent web app.
 Using the parent-webapp as a maven dependency, developer can create customized, independently deployable child web applications without duplicating the code in the parent web-app.